SowmeshSharma0411/YADFS_BigDataProject/readme.md

 7. A custom CLI is developed using Python.
 This is the client-side interface to send instructions like create_directory, upload_file, and get_file to the NameNode.
 8. get_info: Gives info on the distributed chunk organization.
 9. datanode_status: Gives the status of all the DataNodes present in the system.
 10. Replication of chunks is made to ensure High Availability of chunks and faster, parallel chunk reads.
 During the FileWrite process: replication of each chunk and its distribution is done on a completely different thread.
+(Replication Factor (rf) = 3).
 11. chunks and replication_chunks are collections: that hold the metadata related to chunk storage. it stores all of them in a linear fashion. one chunk after the other regardless of the file.
    -future improvement: tree like database storage sturcture for faster retrieval of chunk metaData.
 12. re_replicate : is a manual way to re-replicate chunks; in case there is under-replication, especially when multiple DataNodes fail; and the get_file endpoint fails